Quinoid/qbs-react-table/README.md

 - `actionCellClass`: Class applied to the action cells in the table when actions are provided.

-- `toolbarClass`: class applied to table toolbar
+- `toolbarClass`: Class applied to table toolbar

 ### Example Usage